 - Close all programs, including Word, PowerPoint, Excel, and Outlook.

 - Double-click the installer in Windows and follow the on-screen instructions.

 To show the Sidebar, click the Acrolinx icon in the Review ribbon in the Menu.

 The Sidebar interface appears in the same language as your Microsoft Office installation.

-You can change your Acrolinx address by signing out and signing in again.
+You can change your Acrolinx URL by signing out and signing in again.
 Sign out from the slide-out menu in the Sidebar.

 With Check Selection in Excel, you can select parts of your document for Acrolinx to check.

 To check a selection in Excel, follow these steps:

 - Switch to CHECK SELECTION - you can find it in the drop-down menu next to the CHECK button.

 - Select the cells that you want to check.
 This might be a column or row, or even a single cell.